nerdbugg/intravisor/README.md

 The code is based on 0.0.2 version.

-TFORK enabled CheriBSD kernel: [gitlab](https://gitlab.com/nerdbug/cheribsd) New intravisor runtime libc: [gitlab](https://gitlab.com/nerdbug/newlib)
+TFORK enabled CheriBSD kernel: [github](https://github.com/nerdbugg/cheribsd) New intravisor runtime libc: [github](https://github.com/nerdbugg/newlib)

+The text below is from the [lsds/intravisor](https://github.com/lsds/intravisor) repo.

+---

 ## In the nutshell